Preventive Dentistry in Long Island & NYC

 Practicing regular preventive dentistry is important because it helps patients not only avoid cavities and periodontal disease but also lower your risk for serious oral health problems.
 Even some non-oral health issues could result from poor oral health, including diabetes, heart disease, and pneumonia – all of which have been linked to gum disease.
 In addition to checking for early signs of gum disease, your regular appointments allow our team of dentists at Dental365 to catch other conditions before they become more serious and more costly to treat.

 The importance of at least two preventive dental appointments per year cannot be overstated.
-Schedule an appointment today with one of our highly qualified dentists.
-Call us today at 844.365.DENTAL or request an appointment through our website at any time.
+Call us today at 844.365.DENTAL or click here to Schedule an appointment today with one of our highly qualified dentists.